 - a.
 Students who travel outside of Maine will follow the state quarantine requirements at the time of their travel.
-In many instances, this will require a mandated quarantine with the duration determined by the current Governor's order before returning to school or showing evidence of a negative test result. - b.
+In many instances, this will require a 14-day quarantine before returning to school or showing evidence of a negative test result. - b.
 We request that staff avoid recreational travel that will require a 14-day quarantine upon their return.
 Any missed days of work upon return of recreational travel will need to be taken as vacation or unpaid days.